house-of-abbey/GarminHomeAssistant/BackgroundService.md

 # Background Service

-The background service can report the following statuses from your device to your Home Assistant:
+The background service can report the following statuses from your device to your HomeAssistant:

 - Battery Level with charging status.
 - Location and location accuracy.